 This timer is not defined in the RFC specification.
 This property is needed to stop the transaction if the application does not generate a final response to the request.
 The timer starts when the request arrives in the stack and stops when a response is generated by the application.
-If no response is generated before the timer stops, then the transaction completes.
+If no response is generated prior to the timer stopping, then the transaction completes.